 But there are some things installed on Windows operating systems that software as dependable as CCleaner doesn’t want to touch, even if it would mean helping you have more disk space.
 The old drivers are one of them.
 CCleaner doesn’t add anything for removing the old drivers because they deem it too dangerous since there is no way they can remove all the files associated with the driver.
 Thus many people might find themselves with computers that have problems created by those driver files still being around.
 So you’ll need to find out another way to delete the old drivers instead. . . .

 Luckily Windows 10 does offer some ways you can delete the old driver files, without the need of help from any third-party programs.
-Like with the temporary files, it doesn’t happen automatically, but it also won’t take you long to do it manually.
+Like with the temporary files, it doesn’t happen automatically unless you’ve got your toggle set correctly, but it also won’t take you long to do it manually.

 Deleting the old drivers isn’t just about getting more hard disk space back either.
 There might come a time when you want to remove old drivers after upgrading to newer hardware because you are suffering from performance-related problems.
 Old drivers after upgrading hardware can cause numerous strange issues that you’ll want to be fixed.
 Sometimes people get stuck with what to do in these situations because the old drivers aren’t showing up in the Device Manager.
 We’ll show you how you can fix that problem as well.